Ivan Drago: Personality

 Unlike the flamboyant Apollo Creed and the brash James "Clubber" Lang, Rocky's opponents in the first and second, and third previous films, respectively, Ivan Drago is reserved and observant.
 Driven by his desire to be the best at all costs, Drago focuses on this single-minded manner in which he pursues his goal, and it deprives him of his humanity.
 Many viewers and critics have suggested that Drago was meant to symbolize the U.S. perception of the Soviets: immense, powerful, and emotionless.
 This is made evident by his no holds barred beat down of Creed in an exhibition match as well as by his nonchalant reaction toward news of his opponent's death.
 Drago generally allows his wife and trainers to talk on his behalf to the press.
 In the original film, the character only speaks in terse, short statements.
-For Creed II, Stallone added more lines for the character than the original film.
+For Creed II, Stallone added more lines for the character than the original film, developing Drago to be more bitter towards Rocky for his current life and determined to retake his past glory through his son.